Brideau/pokelyzer/README.md

 # Pokelyzer

-A data model for doing geospatial analysis and regular analytics on Pokemon Go data.
+A webhook listener and database schema for doing geospatial analysis and advanced analytics on Pokemon Go data.

 ![Tableau Screenshot of Spawn Points](http://i.imgur.com/xRY8bLn.png)